CausalCompass: Evaluating the Robustness of Time-Series Causal Discovery in Misspecified Scenarios: Critical experimental results and insights

 In this section, we first present the experimental results under model assumption violations introduced in Section~\ref{sec:misspecified} and draw conclusions by comparing them with the results obtained in the vanilla scenario.
 We further provide sensitivity analyses of various methods with respect to hyperparameters (Section~\ref{sec:sensitivity}) to ensure a comprehensive understanding of their performance characteristics.
-Due to space constraints, the main text primarily discusses the linear 10-node case with $T=1000$ and the nonlinear 10-node case with $T=1000$ and $F=10$ (Table~\ref{tab:linear-10-1000-1},~\ref{tab:linear-10-1000-2},~\ref{tab:nonlinear-10-1000-f10-1},~\ref{tab:nonlinear-10-1000-f10-2}), while similar conclusions hold for different numbers of nodes, time series lengths, and external forcing intensities (see Appendix~\ref{app_table_results_best} and~\ref{app_fig_results_best}).
+We also conduct ablation experiments (Section~\ref{sec:ablation}) to explain the strong performance of deep learning-based methods under assumption violations.
+Due to space constraints, the main text primarily discusses the linear 10-node case with $T=1000$ and the nonlinear 10-node case with $T=1000$ and $F=10$ (Table~\ref{tab:linear-10-1000-1},~\ref{tab:linear-10-1000-2},~\ref{tab:nshd-linear-10-1000-1},~\ref{tab:nshd-linear-10-1000-2},~\ref{tab:nonlinear-10-1000-f10-1},~\ref{tab:nonlinear-10-1000-f10-2},~\ref{tab:nshd-nonlinear-10-1000-f10-1},~\ref{tab:nshd-nonlinear-10-1000-f10-2}), while similar conclusions hold for different numbers of nodes, time series lengths, and external forcing intensities (see Appendix~\ref{app_table_results_best} and~\ref{app_fig_results_best}).
 For a concise and intuitive presentation of the results, Figure~\ref{fig:experiments_10_1000_f10} summarizes the outcomes for these two settings.
 For each scenario, we generate datasets using $5$ different random seeds and report the mean and standard deviation of evaluation metrics across these $5$ trials.
 To ensure fair comparison among methods, we determine each method's hyperparameters as optimal values relative to the specific dataset.
 Recognizing that optimal hyperparameters are typically unknown in practical applications~\cite{machlanski2024robustness}, we additionally select for each causal discovery method a single hyperparameter configuration that maximizes average performance across all scenarios (see Appendix~\ref{app_table_results_avg_scen} and~\ref{app_fig_results_avg_scen}).
 Since the principal conclusions drawn from these two hyperparameter selection strategies are essentially identical, we discuss only the results obtained under optimal hyperparameters in the main text.